 Certain medical conditions have a negative impact on fertility and pregnancy.
 It is important to see a gynecologist or primary care physician for a physical before trying to conceive or starting fertility treatments.
 Getting treatment for a previously undiagnosed condition can improve your fertility and help you get fit for pregnancy.

-In summary, eat a healthful pre-pregnancy diet, exercise moderately, take the right supplements, and make other lifestyle changes to get fit for pregnancy.
+In summary, eat a healthful pre-pregnancy diet, exercise moderately, take the right supplementstake a pre-conception prenatal, and make other lifestyle changes to get fit for pregnancy.
 Try to incorporate these diet and lifestyle habits into your daily routine.

 Don’t miss an article!
 Sign up for our newsletter below and we’ll let you know when our next article comes out.